knpuniversity/symfony/knpu/ep2-fundamentals/caching-by-environment.md

 What gives?

 Here's the thing: the `prod` environment is primed for speed.
-And that means, when you change *any* configuation, you need to manually clear the cache before you'll see those changes.
+And that means, when you change *any* configuration, you need to manually clear the cache before you'll see those changes.

 How do you do that?
 Simple: in the terminal, run: